Stylists squeeze out colour by eye, over-mix, and bin the excess. Across a busy week that's thousands of pounds down the drain.

 Salons see exactly where colour spend goes — and watch the waste they used to bin turn back into margin.

 This is how a colour is done in ColorLab — get the formula, weigh it to the gram, save it.
+Stylists learn it in a single bowl.
 Have a go: analyse the hair, then pour to the target.